lauraturk/react-interview-public/README.md

 behavior is currently not working as expected!
 Here are some of the known issues that need to be resolved:

-- The text color on cards doesn't have enough contrast (try adding light color, the text should be black!)
 - The color cards are vertical instead of horizontal like the demo

 If you have time, feel free to refactor any code that you feel could be written